 U.N.
 Convention on the Law of the Sea.
 The 1982 United Nations Convention on the Law of the Sea and the 1994 Agreement Relating to Implementation of Part XI of the United Nations Convention on the Law of the Sea remain pending before the Senate Committee on Foreign Relations.
 The Convention established a legal regime governing activities on, over, and under the world's oceans.
+The Convention and agreement have entered into force, but the United States has not acceded to the treaty or ratified the agreement.

-If, as it did in 2004, the Committee again favorably recommends Senate advice and consent to U.S. adherence, this convention may be an issue for the full Senate in the 109th Congress.
+On October 7, 1994, President Clinton transmitted the treaty and agreement to the Senate, and the package was referred to the Senate Committee on Foreign Relations.
+In October 2003 the committee held hearings on the treaty, and in February 2004 the committee recommended that the Senate give its advice and consent to U.S. adherence.
+However, the treaty was not considered by the full Senate.
+If the committee again favorably recommends Senate advice and consent to U.S. adherence, this convention may be an issue for the full Senate in the 109th Congress.
 The following have been among recent arguments presented in support of U.S. adherence: participation would protect U.S. interests during ongoing deliberations by the Commission on the Limits of the Continental Shelf, which was created by the Convention, and enable the United States to submit its own limits; and participation would enhance U.S. efforts to amend the Convention.
-November 16, 2004, marked the first opportunity for the proposal of amendments to the Convention.
-Some opponents to U.S. adherence assert that participation in the Convention would be contrary to U.S. national security interests, especially as the United States carries out its counter-terrorism programs.
+Some opponents to U.S. adherence assert that participation in the Convention would be contrary to U.S. national security interests, especially as the United States carries out its counterterrorism programs.
 Opponents also maintain that fundamental concerns raised in 1982 by the Reagan Administration were not corrected by the 1994 Agreement, and are concerned about the extent to which adherence would infringe on U.S. sovereignty.